stevenf7/IsaacSim/source/extensions/omni.isaac.app.setup/docs/README.md

 # Usage

-To enable this extension, go to the Extension Manager menu and enable omni.isaac.app.setup extension.
+To enable this extension, go to the Extension Manager menu, select the omni.isaac.app.setup extension, and check Autoload.
+Then, restart the app.